pyjnqd/pyjnqd.github.io/_projects/dlartist.md

 <p>DLArtist is an auto-typesetting system and it free the specialist from heavy typesetting work.
 It works at a very simple way, and you only collect texts and images materials needed and then import them into the system.
 The left thing is just waiting, and you will get a wonderful typesetting magazine article in half minute.</p>

 <p>Maybe you are confused on why do not we use AI to generate texts and images?</p>
 <p>That is a good problem.
 AI techniques, especially image and text generating, are not advanced enough to achieve it at that time(2018).
-AI will output some words repeatedly, and blurry images.
+AI always output some words repeatedly, and blurry images.
 Surprised by rich development of generative AI after 2022, I think this project will have a better future. </p>

 <p>Now you can admire some results representation, and the following video shows more details.</p>